Hot and Cold Therapy

 Sauna and Ice Bath

 Cold therapy is commonly used in the treatment of injury to lower inflammation and lessen pain.
 This practice, called cryotherapy, constricts blood vessels.
 This, in turn, causes muscle contractions and minimizes inflammation.
 However, it is essential to note that an excess of cold can lead to additional muscle tensions and spasms.

 Heat therapy works by widening the blood vessels, which minimizes cramping and relieves pain in the process.
 When the blood flows more freely as stimulated by heat, more of the healing components of blood can reach a problem area.

-Spend 60 min in our Fire & Ice room at Float Valley by yourself or with up to 2 guests.
+Spend 60 min in one of our Fire & Ice rooms at Float Valley, You can have up to 4 people in our Fire & Ice Rooms.
 At Float Valley, we recommend doing multiple cycles or rounds of sauna and ice bath.
-A good way to start would be by alternating between 15 mins of sauna followed by 3 mins in the ice bath and repeating 2-3 times.
+A good way to start would be by alternating between 15 mins of sauna followed by 3 mins in the ice bath, spending a few minutes in front of the red light lamp in the room and repeating the process 2-3 times.

 After the session you will feel a sense of fulfillment, joy, and empowerment like none other.
 Shower off and enjoy a cup of tea in our waiting area.

 3 x 60-Minute Single Person: $215 + HST

 10 x 60-Minute Single Person: $639 + HS6

 Add an additional person for $20/session

 The Benefits of Hot/Cold Therapy